Ghana Card not only requirement for Cylinder recirculation model – NPA

 The Communications Manager of the National Petroleum Authority (NPA), Mohammed Abdul-Kudus, has provided clarification regarding the requirements for individuals and households to participate in the Cylinder Recirculation Model (CRM) Programme, which is set to be rolled out in September of this year.

-Contrary to previous misconceptions, he emphasized that the Ghana card is not the sole national identification (ID) card needed for registration.
+Contrary to previous misconceptions, he emphasised that the Ghana card is not the sole national identification (ID) card needed for registration.

 In an interview on Eyewitness News on Citi FM in Accra on Monday, Abdul-Kudus stated that while the Ghana card is among the acceptable ID cards, other forms of identification would also be used during the registration process.